 Usually, five-star hotels feature sleek recessed lighting and ample sources of natural light.
 You should make sure you provide gentle illumination, too.
 Ultimately, you’d want to go for some fluorescent lighting.
 In the least, you should opt for an oversized natural-fiber pendant.

 Add the Finishing Touches in Your Spa-like Bathroom

 Of course, don’t forget the bathrooms.
 Since you can’t make your restroom overlook the Adriatic, you can at least add some spa-like features.
 Instead of the standard showerhead, you can get a rain one and throw in some bamboo mats.
 If you have the budget, you can add a terrazzo-style tiling with subtle lighting strips.

 Last but not least, you’d want landed property interior design to look, but also smell like a resort.
 Therefore, you should buy some tropical candle scents to greet your guests properly.
 Besides, you can always add some soaps and room sprays for a soothing fragrance.
 Just don’t overdo it.

 MISTAKES TO AVOID IN A LANDED INTERIOR DESIGN

 A good interior design encompasses all the elements and personalisation’s that will make your house the home of your dreams.
 It creates the perfect ambience that helps you feel comfortable and relaxed in your humble abode.
 There are many different interior design styles and themes which you can choose according to the house you want to design.
-The type of the house or flat, its location, and its size all play a role in what design elements will look in them and which ones will not.
+The type of the house or flat, its location, and its size all play a role in what design elements will look like in them and which ones will not.